Access Period: 90 Days

 Finite Element Analysis (FEA) is a computer-aided engineering (CAE) tool used to analyze how a design reacts under real-world conditions.
 Useful in structural, vibration, and thermal analysis, FEA has been widely implemented by automotive companies.
 It’s used by design engineers as a design tool during the product development process because it allows them to analyze their own designs while they are still in the form of easily modifiable CAD models, providing quick turnaround times and ensuring prompt implementation of analysis results in the design process.
 While FEA software is readily available, successful use of FEA as a design tool still requires an understanding of FEA basics, familiarity with the FEA process and commonly used modeling techniques, and an appreciation of inherent errors and their effect on the quality of results.
 When used properly, the FEA becomes a tremendous productivity tool, helping design engineers reduce product development time and cost.
 Misapplication of FEA, however, may lead to erroneous design decisions, which are very expensive to correct later in the design process.

-While the course modules are approximately eight hours in length, the estimated time to completion, including knowledge checks and the learning assessments is 12 hours.
+While the course is approximately eight hours in length, the estimated time to completion, including practice exercises, knowledge checks and the learning assessment is twelve hours.

 Is this On Demand Course for You?

 This course addresses the needs of design engineers using Finite Element Analysis on a new product during the design process.
 Non-specialized analysts and FEA users, R&D engineers and managers, and project and product engineers can benefit from this introduction to FEA concepts.

 Select the Purchase Options tab for details on buying this full course package, the introductory module only, and/or the core modules that build on the introduction.
 Have colleagues who need this course?
 See Special Offers to the right.